That Golden cup !! How to make Perfect tea??

 - Grate a small piece of ginger

-- Transfer the crushed spices to saucepan, add water, grated ginger, Tulsi and bring to a boil.
+- Transfer the crushed spices to the saucepan, add water, grated ginger, Tulsi and bring to a boil.

 - Add Sugar and Tea Powder and boil for 2 minutes.